Sky-Captain-13/foundry/luminous/README.md

 Provides a lighter take on the Foundry UI with less transparency and the use of cooler colors.

 ## Patch Notes
+### Version 0.1.0
+* Updated for some changes made to playlists
+* Tinkered around with the compendium folders/icons (book instead of folder for the compendium icon)
+* Fixed top/bottom borders on actors
+* Updated for 08x

 ### Version 0.0.10
 * Yet another correction to module.json version